ivyldewitt/gc-go-projects/golang-log.md

 **Any Reflections?**:

 Not too much at the moment, but things are well.
 It's steady, and I don't have a greater idea of what's going at the moment.

+**D14: Sunday, August 20th, 2017**

+**What did I learn today?**:
+Completed the section on maps, and the ninja level exercises for the section as well.

+I learned about deleting map data type, creating a composite literal map data type and adding to a map data type.

+**How does this build on from yesterday?**:
+I feel like I actually have a significantly better understanding of slices & maps, even in comparison to Todd's 1.0 Go course.
+Slices allow us to create lists of a single data type, which maps allow us to create slightly more complex variations on data types - ex: I can create a map with an int as the key, but a slice of bytes as the value.

+Why would I do that?
+Eh?
+But it's posisble with maps.

+**Key Takeways & Points to Review**:

+* You can use a range for loop *inside* another range for loop in order to loop over the inner elements of a map if you're using another data type as the value - ex: a slice.
+* The basics of maps are relatively straightforward, and I can see why you'd used maps (ex: phone book) vs slices (ex: shopping list) vs arrays (use slices).

+**Any Reflections?**:

+The end of the video kind of drug on a bit, but I feel a lot more comfortable using maps along with a quick review on the exercises to strengthen my overall knowledge.